Covid 19 coronavirus: Auckland Transport removes Tāmaki Dr cycleway section over truck concerns, angers commuters

 There is no pedestrian nor light-controlled crossing, meaning trucks could travel at speed through there.

-An AT spokesman told the Herald they removed the lane following reports of "near misses between trucks and people on bikes and pedestrians".
+An AT spokesman told the Herald they removed the lane following reports of "near-misses between trucks and people on bikes and pedestrians".

 Waitematā Local Board member and transport lead George Gunthorp said removing the barriers made it even more dangerous, and accused AT of caving to a "noisy minority".

-Now pedestrians and cyclists were crammed into a very narrow shared pathway next to six lanes of traffic, where it was impossible to be two metres apart, he said.
+Now pedestrians and cyclists were crammed into a very narrow shared pathway next to six lanes of traffic, where it was impossible to be 2m apart, he said.

 "I am extremely disappointed with AT for going back on these positive changes because of some sort of pressure.